DeRozan Named Eastern Conference Player of The Week | Toronto Raptors

 DeRozan Named Eastern Conference Player of The Week

-The National Basketball Association announced Monday that DeMar DeRozan has been selected as Eastern Conference Player of the Week for games played March 20-26.
-He earns the honour for a franchise record-setting fourth time this season – November 7-13, December 12-18, January 9-15 and March 20-26.
-Prior to this season, DeRozan had won the award once during his eight-year NBA career (December 7-13, 2015).
+The National Basketball Association announced Monday that DeMar DeRozan has been selected as Eastern Conference Player of the Week for games played January 9-15.
+He is the first player in team history to win the honour three times in the same season.
+DeRozan was named East player of the week for games played November 7-13 and December 12-18.
+Vince Carter (1999-00, 2003-04), Chris Bosh (2009-10) and Kyle Lowry (2015-16) had been named player of the week twice in

-DeRozan began the week by scoring 42 points during the Raptors' 122-120 overtime victory March 21 versus Chicago.
-He scored 27 points in the second half and overtime, helping the Raptors rally from a 16-point deficit.
-DeRozan then scored 40 points March 23 at Miami as part of Toronto's NBA-leading and franchise-record 19th double-digit comeback win, 101-84.
-He finished the week with an 18-point performance March 25 at Dallas, helping Toronto secure a playoff berth in four straight seasons for the first time in franchise history.
+DeRozan finished the week averaging 30.7 points, 7.3 rebounds and 2.3 assists while shooting .515 (35-for-68) from the field and .875 (21-for-24) at the free throw line as the Raptors defeated three division rivals.
+He scored a season-high 41 points January 10 during Toronto’s 114-106 victory over Boston, including 12 points in the fourth quarter.
+DeRozan led the team with 28 points January 13 versus Brooklyn as the Raptors set a franchise-record for points (132) in a non-overtime time game.
+He finished the week with 23 points January 17 versus New York in a 116-101 win, tying a career high with 12 consecutive games with 20-or-more points (December 23 - January 15).

-DeRozan, a native of Compton, California, currently ranks fifth in the NBA averaging a career-high 27.1 points through 66 games this season.
-The three-time NBA All-Star was selected ninth overall by Toronto in the 2009 NBA Draft and became the franchise's all-time leader in career points (11,223), field goals made (3,991), free throws made (3,009) and games played (587) earlier this season
+DeRozan, a native of Compton, California, is tied for fifth in NBA scoring averaging a careerbest 28.1 points.
+He also ranks second in the NBA with 404 field goals made and fourth with 300 free throws made.
+DeRozan was selected ninth overall by Toronto in the 2009 NBA Draft and recently became the team’s all-time leader scorer (10,558 points) and games played (561).